 Employee Assistance Program Provider

 EAP counseling services are intended to help people before problems interfere with job performance.
-Problems for which the EAP can provide help include:
+EAP services provided by KEPRO at no cost to employees include:

 - Alcohol or other drug abuse